Skip to main content

 The National Council for State Authorization Reciprocity Agreements (NC-SARA) oversees SARA.
 Forty-nine states (all except California) currently participate in NC-SARA.
 NC-SARA operates under the authority of four regional education compacts: the Midwestern Higher Education Compact, the New England Board of Higher Education, the Southern Regional Board and the Western Interstate Commission for Higher Education.
 North Carolina is one of 16 states in the Southern Regional Education Board compact.

-Though California is not a member of SARA, NC State University is able to offer online education in California by means of exemption from authorization.
+NC State University was approved by SARA-North Carolina in October 2016 to participate in NC-SARA.
+Although California is not a member of SARA, NC State is still able to offer online education in California through an exemption from authorization.

 Residency Determination and Status

 As of February 20, 2017, the University of North Carolina System began managing and processing all residency determinations.
 All NDS students requesting in-state residency consideration for tuition purposes are required to complete the North Carolina Residency Determination Service (RDS) form prior to completing the NDS application.
+Learn more about Residency Status.